Computed Tomography Angiography (CTA) and Magnetic Resonance Angiography (MRA) Tests

-CTA and MRA tests are non-invasive, advanced imaging studies that provide detailed information about the blood vessels within our bodies and their anatomic relationships with other organs.
-These tests use ;modern computerized image processing techniques that let your vascular surgeon view vascular disease three-dimensionally—an important step in assessing the extent of the disease and how best to treat it.
+Computed Tomography Angiography (CTA) and Magnetic Resonance Angiography (MRA) tests are non-invasive, advanced imaging studies that provide detailed information about the blood vessels within our bodies and their anatomic relationships with other organs.
+These tests use modern computerized image processing techniques that let your vascular surgeon view vascular disease in three dimensions—an important step in assessing the extent of the disease and how best to treat it.

-- Each may require administration of an intravenous (IV) contrasting agent that lets your vascular surgeon better visualize certain blood vessels.
+• Each may require administration of an intravenous (IV) contrast agent that lets your vascular surgeon better visualize certain blood vessels.

 How Are They Different?